The new Tory plan to hold the union – being rude about Nicola Sturgeon | Tom Peck

 Rishi Sunak cannot address a room full of members of his own party without making himself look palpably ridiculous.
 On Truss’s part, words are a politician’s currency and she is not even close to being articulate enough to spend them wisely.

-Neither of them have managed to do what every other political party has now done, which is set out a credible plan for the coming energy emergency.
+Neither of them has managed to do what every other political party has now done, which is set out a credible plan for the coming energy emergency.
 It seems somewhat hard to believe that the people of Scotland are less concerned about that than they are about parliamentary privilege in Holyrood, or whether various Holyrood ministers get made to go to Westminster for some select committee or other.

 If the plan is to keep the union together by being rude about Nicola Sturgeon and pointing out that Scotland is in a mess, then that can only work if the people of Scotland look at Liz Truss, or Rishi Sunak, and decide that they’re better off with them.
 At the present time, that seems extremely far-fetched.